-Under the Data Protection Act 1998, individuals have the right to find out and obtain copies of the personal information about them.
-This request is known as a Subject Access Request.
+Under the General Data Protection Regulations (GDPR), individuals have the right to find out and obtain copies of the personal information held about them by the Council.
+This request is known as a Subject Access Request (SAR).

 Individuals have the right to request: